Appearing somewhat like worms with legs, the thrips will scurry quickly if disturbed. Adults are winged and can fly.

 To lay its eggs, the female thrip will make a slit in a leaf then lay 25 to 50 eggs within it.
 The eggs can develop into adults within three weeks, or sooner for some species.
 Many species of thrips also reproduce asexually.
 They can produce many generations in a single season.

 In addition to damaging and feeding on plants, thrips are known to bite humans.
-They can cause both skin and respiratory irritation to people, particularly to workers in fields where infestations exist.
+They can cause both skin and respiratory irritation to people, according to the University of Michigan, particularly to workers in fields where infestations exist.

 One way to determine if a plant is infested is to hold a strip of paper or fabric beneath the plant foliage while gently shaking or tapping the plant.
 Inspecting any fallen specks with a magnifying glass can help to determine of the damaging plant pests are thrips.